DANS-KNAW/easy-stage-dataset/README.md

                                         in this file must contain a mapping.
 The path is separated from the URI by one ore more whitespaces.
 If more groups of whitespaces are encountered, they are considered part of the path.
+    -s, --state  <arg>                  The state of the dataset to be created.
+This must be one of DRAFT, SUBMITTED or PUBLISHED. (default = DRAFT)
     -t, --submission-timestamp  <arg>   Timestamp in ISO8601 format -u, --urn  <arg>                    The URN to assign to the new dataset in EASY --help                          Show help message